sts10/sts10.github.io/_posts/2018-01-05-switching-to-linux.markdown

 This flexibility-- being able to choose not only the Linux distribution (or "distro") you want, but also what desktop environment -- seems very powerful to me.
 For example, [when I installed Ubuntu on my 2009 MacBook](https://sts10.github.io/2016/11/07/installing-ubuntu-on-my-old-macbook-pro.html), I knew it was underpowered in terms of resources by modern standards, particularly in terms of RAM.
 After some research I opted for a desktop environment called Xfce, since I had learned it did not require a lot of resources, including RAM.

-By contrast, MacOS only offers one desktop environment (which I believe is called [Aqua](https://en.wikipedia.org/wiki/Aqua_(user_interface\))), and I'm almost positive that that 2009 MacBook Pro would barely be able to run macOS High Sierra.
+By contrast, MacOS only offers one desktop environment (which I believe is called [Aqua](https://en.wikipedia.org/wiki/Aqua_(user_interface\))), and I'm almost positive that my old 2009 MacBook Pro would barely be able to run macOS High Sierra.

 This flexibility also offers a certain amount of protection against any design changes that a given distribution's or DE's developers choose to implement -- if a user disagrees with a sharp change, he or she can just install a new distro or DE easily and at no cost.
 [Apple doesn't make a ton of changes to macOS these days](https://arstechnica.com/gadgets/2017/09/macos-10-13-high-sierra-the-ars-technica-review/), but if they did, regular Mac users wouldn't have much recourse.